 For students, I compare the WARRANT as when requesting a search warrant, it is the reason given to the judge to allow someone to collect evidence to support law enforcement's claim.

-15. THE SIX TRAITS OF WRITING The traits provide the common vocabulary that writers use as they work to create interesting and well-written texts.
-Teaching through the 6 traits of writing provides focus lessons to help writers draft, revise, and edit their writings.
 Each Trait Quality (and sub-qualities) provide individual lessons.
 As I wrote in my blog "The Steps & Strategies of Teaching a Writing," I teach one lesson (one element) for each writing domain or trait for each writing as students draft (Ideas), revise multiple times (Organization; 1 Style element), and finally edit(Conventions) before writing final publication (see Step #8).
-Teach step-by-step through the writing process.

 What are the TRAITS?
 1. IDEAS are the main message, the content of the piece, the main theme, together with all the supporting details that enrich and develop that theme.
 Trait Qualities: